FAQs

 • Who will I meet?

-You will meet like-minded young individuals from your area, who all want to get involved with nature in their communities.
-You will also meet our friendly programmes teams at UpRising and SWT who are there to help you gain the knowledge and skills you need to develop your own nature connection campaigns and gain an insight into how to become an environmental leader.
+You will also meet our friendly programmes teams at Royal Society of Wildlife Trusts (RSWT) and Shropshire Wildlife Trust (SWT) who are there to help you gain the knowledge and skills you need to develop your own nature connection campaigns and gain an insight into how to become an environmental leader.

 You will also have the opportunity to engage with local stakeholders from your community across a variety of sectors including business, media, politics and charity.